 Our school holds Erasmus agreements with fifty-two institutions around Europe.
 As a part this exchange program every year approximately 40 of our students gain the opportunity to receive education abroad for one or two semesters.
 In addition to this, we collaborate with sixteen schools around the world within International Association of Independent Art and Design Schools (AIAS).
 Besides Erasmus and AIAS agreements, our faculty organizes activities like summer schools, workshops, seminars and conferences in collaboration with various Institutions from U.S.A., Japan and European countries.

 Our Faculty organized numerous national and international activities.
 The only International Student Triennial in the world keeps gathering national and international art and design students and institutions since 1997.
 The Triennial gives important clues about the future of art and design education in the world with exhibitions, symposiums, workshops and film screenings by taking on a mission for correlating education systems, creating sharing environments based on co-production, connecting different cultures.
 Triennial, at the same time, enables the young people from international art and design environments form an intense communication and interaction network.
-The first Triennial took place in 1997 and followed by the ones in 2000, 2003, 2006 and 2010.
-The 6th International Student Triennial, which will be held in 2013 with the title Connecting the Dots, aims at gathering students, lecturers, schools, education systems and cultures and synthesizing these various viewpoints to make contributions for art and design education.
+The first Triennial took place in 1997 and followed by the ones in 2000, 2003, 2006, 2010, 2013 and 2017.
+The 7th International Student Triennial, which was held in 2017 with the title 'Temporality-Differences' and Beyond, aims at gathering students, lecturers, schools, education systems and cultures and synthesizing these various viewpoints to make contributions for art and design education.
 Another first-ever activity which took place in 2010 is “International Invited Poster Biennial”.
 The works of 71 leading artists and designers from Turkey and 23 other countries were exhibited in Cumhuriyet Museum.
 The second International Invited Poster Biennial was held in October 2012.

 The student whose diploma project is the most successful among the Faculty attends AIAS Prize of Honour/Prix D'honeur competition, while our faculty members attend the Symposium of the same event.
 Our faculty organizes international workshops, symposiums and exhibitions with 52 foreign Institutions with which we have bilateral or Erasmus agreements.